-Christine Franzese, MD, professor of clinical otolaryngology, and MU Health Care’s ENT and Allergy Center of Missouri are offering two clinical trials for children suffering from allergies.
+Christine Franzese, MD, professor of clinical otolaryngology, and MU Health Care’s ENT and Allergy Center are offering two clinical trials for children suffering from allergies.

 Pediatric polyps study